meisbase/NLSY97_College_to_Employment/README.md

 ## MA-thesis
 * This folder contain 1) a folder "STATA_Outpus", chosen tables and figures from 3_2_desc.do and 3_3_model.do, and 2) Rmarkdown documents written in LaTeX for reporting and visualization.

+## Visualization and Outputs
+Please find them in MA-thesis/STATA_outputs.

 ## Research Context
 This analysis is a core component of my master's thesis, which is currently being revised for submission to an academic journal.
 Please respect the originality and do not use these ideas without permission.